UPDATED April 2021

 The reason Mexico’s Frequent Traveler Pet Program is no longer an option for those entering from the United States and Canada is that Mexico no longer requires your pet to have a health certificate from a veterinarian.

 Less stress, right?
 Well, not so fast.
-If you are flying into Mexico with your dog – the airlines still require all this paperwork!
+If you are flying into Mexico with your dog – some airlines still require all this paperwork!

 The airlines still require a health certificate and proof the rabies vaccine has been administered within the last 11 months of your departure date.